NEW LAWS FOR FIDUCIARIES & FRAUD IN TENNESSEE

 A “fiduciary,” according to www.Law.com is “ …a person or business who has the power and obligation to act for another (a client or beneficiary) under circumstances which require total trust, good faith and honesty.”

-In broad strokes, anyone who handles the money or assets on behalf of another person (or group) is considered a fiduciary.
-Bankers, insurance agents, stock brokers, investors, retirement advisors, artist’s agents and managers are typically part of the group called fiduciaries.
-Fiduciaries must act solely for the benefit of their clients or beneficiaries.
+Typically, those who handle finances on behalf of another person (or group) are considered fiduciaries.
+Most bankers, insurance agents, trustees, retirement advisors, POA holders, artist’s agents and managers are part of that group.
+Fiduciaries must act solely for the benefit of their client-beneficiaries, with the highest level of integrity and transparency.

-On the legal side, Tennessee judges, attorneys, and police are sworn to uphold the law, and are considered “officers of the court.”
-Historically, when a person is sworn in as the administrator (or executor or executrix) of an estate, they are given special rights and responsibilities and also deputized to act as “officers of the court.”
+On the legal side, judges, attorneys, and police are sworn to uphold the law, and are considered “officers of the court.”
+In most states, when a person is sworn in as the administrator (or executor or executrix) of an estate, the courts delegate rights and responsibilities in matters of the estate to administrators, who have broad powers to act as “officers of the court.”

-Their position of power in the court system and their control over finances and accountings make administrators in Tennessee both “officers of the court” and “fiduciaries.”
+Their position of power and control over an estate put administrators in Tennessee—and most other states—in the unique position of being both “officers of the court” and “fiduciaries.”

 SMALL CASE.
 BIG CHANGES

-The new rules spring from the accounting for an estate that started in the court of Williamson County Clerk and Master Elaine Beeler, and was later heard by Williamson County Judge Timothy Easter and then Judge James G. Martin III.
+The case began in the court of Williamson County Clerk and Master Elaine Beeler, and was later heard by Williamson County Judge Timothy Easter and then Judge James G. Martin III.

-The case is rooted the accountings for the estate of Woody Darken.
-Darken was a retired businessman living in Leiper’s Fork.
-His first wife, and the mother of their two children, had died from cancer.
-Some years later, Woody remarried.
+E.R.
+“Woody” Darken was a retired businessman living in Leiper’s Fork.
+His first wife, and the mother of their two children, had died from cancer in 1997.
+Some years later Woody remarried with a pre-nuptial in place between he and his new wife (the executrix).

-Darken was one of three generations of the family that employed attorney Randle S. Davis.
-Davis was the senior managing partner of the firm of Lassiter, Tidwell, Davis, Keller and Hogan for estate planning.
+Darken was one of three generations of the family that employed Nashville attorney Randle S. Davis for estate planning.
+Davis, pictured at left, was the senior managing partner of the firm of Lassiter, Tidwell, Davis, Keller and Hogan.
 (The firm now operates from the same office, but has been renamed Farmer, Purcell, Lassiter and White; the business home of mayor Bill Purcell).

-When Darken died, his two sons were trustees and beneficiaries of his estate and trusts that had been constructed by the firm.
-They also were clients of the firm.
-The Trustees asked attorney Davis for their father’s legal and financial records which were held by the firm.
-Davis promised to deliver to the records.
+After the administration of the estate had begun, the Trustees asked attorney Davis for their father’s legal and financial records which were held by the firm.
+Davis promised to deliver to them their family’s records.

 But then the firm subsequently changed its tune and refused to deliver the files to the trustees.